How to say “good” in Japanese

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “mot” to make its te form, “mot te”.
 Verbs need to be changed to their te forms to be connected with “iru”.

 This is a typical usage of “yoi”.
-In the example, it works as a modifier before “kangae” to say “a good idea” in Japanese.
-Like other adjectives, it can also work as a complement in a sentence.
-It’s worth knowing.
+In this example, it works as a modifier in front of “kangae” to say “a good idea” in Japanese.
+Like other adjectives, however, it can also work as a complement in a sentence.
+For example, we can say “kanojo no kangae wa yoi” to mean ‘her idea is good’ in Japanese.
+It’s worth knowing, I think.
+Anyway, when we want to say “good” in Japanese, this i-adjective is a very good option.

-In the rest part of this blog post, I will explain major conjugations of “yoi”.
+So far, I’ve explained the definition and meanings of “yoi” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “yokunai”.

 Below are the definition and meanings of “yokunai”.

 - yoku – 良く (よく) : one conjugation of “yoi”.
-This can have the better connection with “nai”.
+This can have a smooth connection with “nai”.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.